yusuke-takahashi-caddi-jp/MyStudyMemo/ArgoWorkflow.md

 ```
 Open localhost:9000 in your browser.
 You have to input ACCESS_KEY and SECRET_KEY here.
-After you log in to minio, create bucket named `my-bucket`.
+After you log in to MinIO, create bucket named `my-bucket`.

-#### Add secret for access minio from workflow pods
+#### Add secret for access MinIO from workflow pods
 First, you have to get base-64 encoded keys.
 Be careful not to include newline character(-n option!).
 ```bash